 Milford Sound is by far the best known of all of the fiords and the only one that can be accessed by road.
 It is approximately 16km from the head of the fiord to the open sea, which means visitors can comfortably travel the length of the fiord to open ocean and return on one of the many cruise options available in 1½ to 2 hours cruising time.

-Visitor to Milford Sound will not be disappointed.
-It is truly spectacular, with scenery that has remained unchanged throughout the ages.
-In 1883 Explorer James Hingston wrote "For thousands of feet upwards the eye looks upon straight cut rocky frontages, not worn smooth by time, or by wind or water, but as sharply defined and as fresh looking in all respects as if riven asunder but yesterday by the stupendous wedges of Titanic Masons.“ James Hingston 1883
+Visitors to Milford Sound will not be disappointed - it is truly spectacular, with scenery that has remained unchanged throughout the ages.
+In 1883 Explorer James Hingston wrote "For thousands of feet upwards the eye looks upon straight cut rocky frontages, not worn smooth by time, or by wind or water, but as sharply defined and as fresh looking in all respects as if riven asunder but yesterday by the stupendous wedges of Titanic Masons.“

 The Maori were the first to attribute the creation of the fiords to a 'titanic mason', Tute Rakiwhanoa who hewed out the steep sided valleys with keen edged adzes.
 No other explanation seems to fit, as it is impossible to comprehend the sheer breadth of geological events that created this seemingly perfect sculpture, as sheer cliffs rise vertically upward from the ocean.

-The Milford Road: One of the most incredible and frequently overlooked features of Milford Sound is the journey to get there.
+The Milford Road is one of the most incredible and frequently overlooked features of Milford Sound is the journey to get there.
 One of the best ways to experience it is via a coach and cruise option with local operators who can show you all the highlights!

-Underwater world: Yet another unique feature of the Fiordland environment is life under the fiord.
+Underwater world is yet another unique feature of the Fiordland environment.
 Beneath the water, the mountains continue to plunge down as steep rock walls until they reach the floor of the fiord at depths of 100-450m.
 Few visitors are aware that below the tide line there exists a fascinating and unique world.
 A fresh water layer that sits on top of the seawater filters light to allow normally deep water dwelling species to exist very close to the surface.
-A visit to the Milford Discovery Centre & Milford Deep Underwater Observatory or a guided dive tour allows access to sights rarely revealed to human visitors.
+A visit to the Milford Discovery Centre & Milford Deep Underwater Observatory or a guided dive tour allows access to sights rarely revealed to human visitors - highly recommended!